schitresh/computer_science/networks/L3_network_layer/8_routing_protocols.md

   - Let's say AB = 1 & BC = 1, so AC = 2
     - If B & C are disconnected, B will remove C from its table
     - Meanwhile, if A advertises that AC = 2, then B updates BC = 3 since AB = 1
-    - A then receive update from B that BC = 3 and it updates AC = 4 since AB = 1
+    - A then receives update from B that BC = 3 and it updates AC = 4 since AB = 1
   - Spreading the bad information is called route poisoning
 - Solutions: Poison reverse, Split horizon
 - Examples: RIP (Routing Information Protocol)